 The procedures for setting up the production process for a new product as well as the procedure that allows changes of the initial setup for a product shall only be applied by authorized personnel.
 Automated systems shall support the configuration management and ensure access control or interactive acceptance measures for set up and changes.
 The procedure for the initial set up of a production process ensures that sufficient information is provided by the client.

-The product setup includes the following information; identification of the product, properties of the product when received at the site properties of the product when internally shipped, (iv) how the product is tested after assembly, (v) any configuration of the processed item as part of the services provided by the site, (vi) which address is used for the internal shipment.
+The product setup includes the following information: (i) identification of the product, (ii) properties of the product when received at the site, (iii) properties of the product when internally shipped, (iv) how the product is tested after assembly, (v) any configuration of the processed item as part of the services provided by the site, (vi) which address is used for the internal shipment.

 P.Config-Process